Another Code: Two Memories: Development

-Another Code started development in February 2004, and was officially announced by Nintendo on October 7, under the working title Another.
+Cing started development on Another Code in February 2004, and the game was officially announced by Nintendo on October 7, under the working title Another.
 The first playable demo of the game debuted during the November 2004 Nintendo World Japanese tour.
 At a Nintendo retailer conference in January 2005, the release date was set for Japan on February 24.
 The release date for Europe was set on June 24, under the title Another Code: Two Memories.
 The game was showcased at E3 2005 under the title Trace Memory.
 It was released in North America on September 27.

-Rika Suzuki, game designer and scenario writer for the game, said that she "prefer[s] stories that are emotionally moving", and that, "one thing that is reflected in my work is the idea of memories as a device for moving the story along.
-One of the things I try to acknowledge is the difference between a recollection and a memory".
-She said that "Another Code is set over the course of one day, and it's a very special day", and that something she finds interesting to portray in a story is "when you wake up in the morning, you could have an extraordinary day which will be memorable for the rest of your life".
-Additionally, she explained: "When [my father] was very young he lived in Shanghai, and because of the disease he became able to draw very detailed maps of the area, which he couldn't before.
-That stimulated me to think a lot more about memory".
+Rika Suzuki, game designer and scenario writer for the game, said she "prefer[s] stories that are emotionally moving", and that, "one thing that is reflected in my work is the idea of memories as a device for moving the story along.
+Suzuki has further mentioned memories and recollection are important to her story telling, particularly in regard to her own life experience.
+"When [my father] was very young he lived in Shanghai, and because of the disease he became able to draw very detailed maps of the area, which he couldn't before.
+That stimulated me to think a lot more about memory."
 Suzuki's father had Alzheimer's disease.